SillyTavern/SillyTavern-DiscordRichPresence-Server/README.md

 # SillyTavern-DiscordRichPresence-Server

-Example plugin for SillyTavern server using Discord RPC.
+Plugin for the SillyTavern server using Discord RPC.

 ## Prerequisites